 Current methods of muscle assessment are limited in their ability to objectively quantify impairments of localized muscle function, rendering them impractical for widespread augmentation of comprehensive functional testing.
 The kiio Sensor demonstrates excellent reliability, responsiveness, and validity compared with a gold standard ID in a group of healthy participants.

-For more info on products mentioned in this article or for info on current product specials, please contact your personal MeyerDC Account Manager.
+For more info on products mentioned in this article or for info on current product specials, please contact your personal MeyerPT Account Manager.